ianwelch/assignment2/README.md

 ### a.
 Uses valid HTML5 to implement web page headers, footers, content, and navigation between the web pages.
 HTML is validated using https://html5.validator.nu/ Include screenshots of each page.

+Note that I have left warnings in related to Aria roles and focused on removing errors.

 Home:
 - header: hours, reservations, menu and contact
 - image of restaurant (with appropriate credit if creative commons)